Community Violence Interruption programs at risk among over $800 million in DOJ cuts

 Equal Justice USA (EJUSA) Louisiana Strategist Josie Alexander said Louisiana lost more than 3 million dollars in grants for Community Violence Intervention (CVI) programs.

-Alexander said with funding drying up violent interrupters will not get paid, meaning fewer boots will be on the ground working in communities.
+Alexander said with funding drying up violence interrupters will not get paid, meaning fewer boots will be on the ground working in communities.

 “If we take those resources away, there’s a possibility that crime and violence will increase," Alexander said.